knight-lang/knight-lang/COMMUNITY.md

 # Community
-The Knight Community's constantly growing!
+The Knight Community is constantly growing!
 We'd love to have you!

 ## Discord
 We have a discord!
 Join us: https://discord.gg/SE3TjsewDk